|

 televised speech, restated America’s commitment and resolve to help West

-but we shall not surrender."
-That same day he requested that Congress
+shall not surrender.”
+That same day he requested that Congress authorize

-asked for substantially increased strength for the Navy, to include 2 more
+substantially increased strength for the Navy, to include 2 more Marine

-Marine divisions, and the Air Force.
-He also asked that draft calls be tripled
+divisions, and the Air Force.
+He also asked that draft calls be tripled and

-and requested the authority to mobilize Reserve units and individual
+requested the authority to mobilize Reserve-component units and individual

 Reservists.